Nanjaa/hologram-interview-project/README.md

 - Restrict what data loads to the current user
 - Add pagination to CDR table
 - Configure a linter to properly format the code and make everything ~pretty~
+- There is a latency problem with the fetch all query